-- We adhere to and meet the DfE cybersecurity standards - We take appropriate steps to ensure the security of our information systems, including: - Protecting all devices on every network with a properly configured boundary or software firewall - Keeping an up-to-date list of every device that is able to access the network and ensuring their security features are enabled, correctly configured and up to date
+- We adhere to and meet the DfE cybersecurity standards. - We take appropriate steps to ensure the security of our information systems, including: - Protecting all devices on every network with a properly configured boundary or software firewall. - Keeping an up-to-date list of every device that is able to access the network and ensuring their security features are enabled, correctly configured and up to date. - Ensuring that accounts only have the access that they require to perform their role and should be authenticated to access data and services. - Virus protection being updated regularly. - Encryption for personal data sent over the Internet or taken off site (such as via portable media storage) or access via appropriate secure remote access systems. - Not using portable media without specific permission; portable media will be checked by an anti-virus /malware scan before use. - Not downloading unapproved software to work devices or opening unfamiliar email attachments. - Regularly checking files held on our network. - The appropriate use of user logins and passwords to access our network. - Specific user logins and passwords will be enforced for all but the youngest users.
+(Note: this should be in place for all except Early Years Foundation Stage children, possibly year one children and some learners with SEND). - All users are expected to log off or lock their screens/devices if systems are unattended.

-- Ensuring that accounts only have the access that they require to perform their role and should be authenticated to access data and services - o Virus protection being updated regularly. - Encryption for personal data sent over the Internet or taken off site (such as via portable media storage) or access via appropriate secure (pupils will only be allowed to use the internet with a member of staff in the same room. - o remote access systems. - Not using portable media without specific permission; portable media will be checked by an anti-virus /malware scan before use. - Not downloading unapproved software to work devices or opening unfamiliar email attachments. - Regularly checking files held on our network, - o The appropriate use of user logins and passwords to access our network. - Specific user logins and passwords will be enforced for all but Early Years users. - All users are expected to log off or lock their screens/devices if systems are unattended. - Further information about technical environment safety and security can be found in our Acceptable Use Policies.
+Further information about technical environment safety and security can be can be found in our Acceptable Use Policies.